 What Can I do to Limit the Risk of COVID-19?

 While most parents-to-be are wondering what their little bundle of joy is going to look like, will they have my eyes?
 My husbands nose?, today’s mom and dads-to-be have heavier thoughts and questions on their minds like how to limit our exposure to COVID-19?

 The most important thing for you to do for your unborn child in this unprecedented era is practice self-isolation.
-I know, I know, we hear it time and time again; however, self-isolation is really the best way to prevent exposure; only leave your home when it is absolutely necessary, and if it is a possibility, work from home.
+I know, I know, we hear it time and time again; however, self-isolation when you are having a baby during a global pandemic is really the best way to prevent exposure; only leave your home when it is absolutely necessary, and if it is a possibility, work from home.

 Washing your hands for a minimum of 20 seconds with soap and water upon returning to your home.
 When I was in culinary school, we were told wash our hands for the duration of Twinkle Twinkle Little Star – that way we knew for sure we had washed our hands for 20 seconds.